 - Managing anxiety disorders, such as generalized anxiety or specific phobias

-- Processing grief and loss
+- Processing grief and loss.

-- Aid in recovery from an eating disorder
+- Aid in recovery from an eating disorder and body dysmorphia.

-- Developing stress management tools
+- Developing stress management and coping tools.

-- Support with family issues, such as dysfunctional family dynamics or estrangement
+- Support with family issues, such as dysfunctional family dynamics or estrangement and can even help with parenting concerns.

 9 Tips for How to Start Therapy

-If you are wondering how to start therapy, begin by locating a therapist who practices the type of therapy you are interested in.
+Begin by locating a therapist who practices the type of therapy you are interested in.
 Second, find a therapist who fits your financial requirements, whether through insurance or out-of-pocket pricing.
 Finally, find a therapist who you think you will get along with, and make a list of questions you may have for them when you meet.

 Here are nine tips for how to start therapy:

-1. Consider the Type of Therapy
+2. Consider the Type of Therapy

-Common types of therapy practiced by clinicians include:
+Common types of therapy include:

-- Cognitive behavioral therapy (CBT): CBT is the most studied behavioral therapeutic approach and focuses on helping individuals recognize how their thoughts could be impacting their behaviors and moods.3 It is often utilized with clients dealing with anxiety, depression, and OCD.4 There are both in-person and online CBT options.
+- Cognitive behavioral therapy (CBT): CBT is the most studied behavioral therapeutic approach and focuses on helping individuals recognize how their thoughts could be impacting their behaviors and moods.3 It is often utilized with clients dealing with anxiety, depression, and OCD.3 There are both in-person and online CBT options.

-- Eye movement desensitization and reprocessing therapy (EMDR): EMDR is an approach often used to help with trauma by using bilateral stimulation to help create new associations.5 There are both in-person and online EMDR options.
+- Eye movement desensitization and reprocessing therapy (EMDR): EMDR is an approach often used to help with trauma by using bilateral stimulation to help create new associations.4 There are both in-person and online EMDR options.

-- Dialectical Behavior Therapy (DBT): DBT is very effective in helping individuals diagnosed with borderline personality disorder to learn emotional regulation, mindfulness, distress tolerance, and interpersonal skills.6 There are both in-person and online DBT options.
+- Dialectical Behavior Therapy (DBT): DBT is very effective in helping individuals diagnosed with borderline personality disorder to learn emotional regulation, mindfulness, distress tolerance, and interpersonal skills.5 There are both in-person and online DBT options.

-- Solution-Focused Brief Therapy (SFBT): SFBT is a positive and empowering method that focuses on the client’s strengths, rather than their problems, to help create a solution.7 SFBT is a short-term therapy lasting six to eight sessions.
+- Solution-Focused Brief Therapy (SFBT): SFBT is a positive and empowering method that focuses on the client’s strengths, rather than their problems, to help create a solution.6 SFBT is a short-term therapy lasting six to eight sessions.

 3. Consider Therapy Costs